Basic navigation | Local navigation

 The IP router operating principles stipulate that every unit can serve as a repeater..
 Everything what is needed is the proper configuration of routing tables.

 Radio IP addresses of the RipEX’s required to communicate over the radio channel must share the same IP network.
-We recommend planning your IP network so that every RipEX is connected to a separate sub-network over the ethernet port.
+We recommend planning your IP network so that every RipEX is connected to a separate sub-network over the Ethernet port.
 This helps to keep the routing tables clear and simple.

 [Note]Note

-Fig. 2.2: Addressing
+Fig. 2.2: Router – Flexible, Addressing

-Formal consistency between the last byte of the radio IP address and the penultimate byte of the ethernet address is not necessary but simplifies orientation.
+Formal consistency between the last byte of the radio IP address and the penultimate byte of the Ethernet address is not necessary but simplifies orientation.
 The “Addressing” image shows a routing table next to every RipEX.
 The routing table defines the next gateway for each IP destination.
 In radio transmission, the radio IP of the next radio-connected RipEX serves as the gateway.

 Example of a route from FEP (RipEX 50) to RTU 2: